encode/django-rest-framework/docs/api-guide/authentication.md

         def forwards(self):
             ...

-For more details, see the [south documentation on dependancies][south-dependancies].
+For more details, see the [south documentation on dependencies][south-dependencies].

 ## SessionAuthentication